 Aberystwyth University, Department of International Politics, supported by the ESRC Doctoral Training Partnership for Wales (Wales DTP), invites applications for the following:

 ESRC Wales DTP General Studentships

-Applicants have the possibility of being awarded a fully-funded ESRC DTP studentship commencing in TBA.
+Applicants have the possibility of being awarded a fully-funded ESRC DTP studentship commencing in September 2018.
 Studentships offered within the Politics and International Studies pathway are available on either a 1+3 or +3 basis.

 Full details, including how to apply, eligibility, supervision, and terms and conditions can be found here

 ESRC DPT Collaborative Studentship

 Collaborative Studentship (fixed project): ‘Tackling policy challenges that others cannot reach: sub-state governments, policy integration and policy mainstreaming’